Faculty:Faculty of Science & Technology

-To do this she runs behavioural, psychophysical and neurophysiological (EEG) experiments in which multisensory conflicts are generated in order to distort bodily self perception in healthy participants and patients.
+To do this she runs behavioural, psychophysical and neurophysiological (EEG) experiments in which multisensory conflicts are generated in order to distort bodily self perception in neurotypical participants, participants with autism, and patients.

 Her other interests include how exteroceptive (visual, tactile and proprioceptive) and interoceptive (e.g. cardiac) signals are combined by the brain to give rise to bodily self-consciousness.
 Her research aims to answer questions such as: How is the self related to the body?
 Which brain mechanisms are crucial for self-consciousness?
 How does the conscious experience of being a self with and within a body emerge from the integration of signals from multiple sensory modalities?
 And how do these more basic processes provide the foundation for 'higher', more conceptual levels of self?

-Jane welcomes applications from students who wish to pursue PhD projects that use behavioural and psychophysiological (including EEG) methods to investigate bodily self-consciousness.
-For more information see her research interests and publications below.
+Jane welcomes applications from students who wish to pursue PhD projects that use behavioural and/or psychophysiological (including EEG) methods to investigate bodily self-consciousness.
+For more information see her research interests and publications.

-Biopsychology, Neuropsychology, Clinical Psychology & Learning, Memory and Perception (undergraduate level, module leader); Diagnosis and Treatment in Clinical Child Psychology & Current Theoretical Issues in Cognitive Neuroscience (postgraduate level, module leader).
+Biopsychology, Neuropsychology, Clinical Psychology & Learning, Memory and Perception (undergraduate level); Diagnosis and Treatment in Clinical Child Psychology & Current Theoretical Issues in Cognitive Neuroscience (postgraduate level).